bedatadriven/renjin-website/documentation/contributor-guide.md

 }
 ```

-The `EvalTestCase` provides a simple DSL based on the
+The `EvalTestCase` provides a simple DSL (_Domain Specific Language_) based on the
 [Hamcrest Matcher library](https://github.com/hamcrest) that makes writing
 tests a bit simpler.
 See
 [TypesTest](https://github.com/bedatadriven/renjin/blob/master/core/src/test/java/org/renjin/primitives/TypesTest.java)
 for a good example of how write tests.

-Next, place your test in the `src/test/java` folder.
+Next, place your test in the `src/test/java` folder in your package module.
 Then compile and make sure your test fails as expected.

 ### Implement the function class